jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## About the Author

 I graduated from the University of Toronto in political science, history, and geography.
 But I learned far more about the divide between Industrial Age to Internet Age on the frontline as a projectionist, contractor, adjuster, and especially when inventing a digital tool for an Industrial Age industry.
-I was once a Left/Right ideologue (both sides), but left them behind long ago, and have been thinking of a better way ever since.
-I wrote this book, so my fellow people in the middle-class can live better lives as soon as possible.
+I was once a Left/Right ideologue (both sides) but left them behind long ago, and have been thinking of a better way ever since.
+I wrote this book for my fellow people in the middle-class so we can all have better lives as soon as possible.

 ---